bitfocus/companion/docs/3_config/log.md

-The Log section gives status updates of commands going out and coming back to Companion.
+The Log section gives status updates of Companion.
 Different log levels can be filtered.

+More detailed module specific logs can be viewed from the **Connections** page

 Use the three buttons to toggle warnings, info and debug on and off.
 Errors will always be displayed in the log, no matter the settings.
-Last, of all, you have the option to clear the current log history.
+Last, of all, you have the option to clear the current log history, as well as export the log or a support bundle to help developers debug with your configuration.

-Be sure to check here if you're running into problems with a module.
+Be sure to check here if you're running into problems.

 ![Log File](images/log.png?raw=true 'Log File')
 _An example of a log with everything enabled_